sikaep/drag_drop/README.md

-Github page for a fill in the blanks exercise base code by ChatGPT
+Github page for a fill-in-the-blanks exercise

+base code by ChatGPT